Delay in finalising seat sharing hurt 'Mahagathbandhan' in Bihar: Tariq Anwar | Politics

 The high command is ready for introspection, but there are Diwali and Chhat festivals, after which senior observers of the party may be sent to the state for a thorough analysis.
 He said the Congress needs to learn quickly from its mistakes as elections are due in West Bengal, Assam, Tamil Nadu, Kerala and Puducherry next year for which the party should be battle-ready.

+"There is no dispute on Rahul Gandhi (for the choice for presidency), question is whether he wants to take it up," he said.
 RJD's Tejashwi Yadav-led Mahagathbandhan won 110 seats, 12 less than the magic figure of 122 in the 243-member Bihar Assembly.
 The NDA won 125 seats.
-PTI ASK SRY

 ALSO READ